learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 of `ninetynine_problems`.
 With method chaining like this, we can do even more with our code.

-The inverse of the "belongs to" relationship is the "has many" relationship.
-If a song belongs to an artist, then an artist should be able to have many songs.
+The inverse of the "belongs-to" relationship is the "has-many" relationship.
+If a song belongs to an artist, then an artist should be able to _have many_ songs.
 This makes sense in the real-world––most musical artists have authored and performed many more than one song.

 Let's take a closer look.

-## The "has many" Relationship
+## The "has-many" Relationship

 How can we represent an object's "having many" of something?
 Well, having many of something means you own a collection of that thing.
 Ruby offers us a great